chrisnoonan98675/site/xl-deploy/how-to/configure-the-xl-deploy-repository.markdown

 For more information about SQL Server configuration for Jackrabbit, refer to the [Jackrabbit wiki](http://wiki.apache.org/jackrabbit/DataStore#Database_Data_Store).
 For information about the `MSSqlPersistenceManager` class, refer to the [Jackrabbit documentation](http://jackrabbit.apache.org/api/2.2/org/apache/jackrabbit/core/persistence/db/MSSqlPersistenceManager.html).

-## Moving the database
+### Moving the database or changing settings

-For important information about moving a repository database or changing its configuration, refer to [Change the repository database settings](/xl-deploy/how-to/change-the-repository-database-settings.html).
+If you store the XL Deploy repository in a database, you may occasionally need to move the database or change settings such as the database username or password (for example, to test a new release against a non-production database).

+To do so, you must *manually* update the following files with the new settings:

+* `XL_DEPLOY_SERVER_HOME/conf/jackrabbit-repository.xml`
+* `XL_DEPLOY_REPOSITORY_HOME/workspaces/default/workspace.xml`
+* `XL_DEPLOY_REPOSITORY_HOME/workspaces/security/workspace.xml`

+**Important:** If there are additional `workspace.xml` files in the repository directory, you must also update the settings in those files.